JoeDigital0294/react-gallery-app/README.md

 ## React Gallery App

-It is an image gallery app made with the famour React library.
-This app is based on the MVC (Model View Controller) architecture, a single page application.
+It is an image gallery app made with the famous React library.
+This app is based on the MVC (Model View Controller) architecture, and is a single page application.

 ## About This App
   * Uses Javascript and JSX to build out the gallery components